 For more information on general holiday entitlement for your salon team visit the gov.uk website.

 And finally, a word of caution before you insist on enforcing your employment contracts and making the team work.

-Of particular interest to hair and beauty salons was that the 16-24 age group were especially keen to be offered more annual leave.
+The Chartered Management Institute highlights a survey which shows that the promise of more holiday has a significant impact on team motivation.
+In particular, the 16-24 age group is especially keen to be offered more annual leave.
 49% confirmed they would be prepared to work harder in return for more holiday allowance.

 This blog post is not a substitute for legal advice and you should not rely on the information it contains or take any action based on it.
 Always get professional legal advice if you are unsure about the law in relation to your business.

 Lockhart Meyer Ltd disclaim all liability and responsibility arising from any reliance placed on the contents of this guide.